-That being said, "when she joined the royal family it was a very different situation to the one we see now," Daily Mail royals correspondent Rebecca English told Victoria Murphy for Town & Country recently.
+That being said, "when she joined the royal family it was a very different situation to the one we see now," Daily Mail royals correspondent Rebecca English told Victoria Murphy for Town & Country last year.
 "They decided the way to do it wasn't to 'sell her'.
 They concluded that the best way to move things forward was to just let her be herself and let people see for themselves what she is actually really like."

-Unlike Princess Diana, Charles' first wife and the wife whom many people still carry a torch for 21 years after her death, Camilla never felt the pressure to be anything other than herself—because she had, in theory, gone off to live her own life by the time Charles proposed to Diana.
-And by the time she was thrust into the judgmental public eye, first as "the other woman," the third party in Charles and Di's marriage; then as his actual girlfriend; and then, at last, his wife—she could be nothing but herself.
+Unlike Princess Diana, Charles' first wife and the wife whom many people still carry a torch for almost 23 years after her death, Camilla never felt the pressure to be anything other than herself—because she had, in theory, gone off to live her own life by the time Charles proposed to Diana.
+And by the time she was thrust into the judgmental public eye, first as "the other woman," the third party in Charles and Di's marriage; then as his actual partner; and then, at last, his wife—she could be nothing but herself.

 Camilla's flatmate at the time was Virginia Carington, whose father, Lord Peter Carington, had just become Britain's Defense Secretary.
 Camilla was busy enjoying a rich social life since her official "debut" at 17, and she and Lucia became fast friends.

 Camilla had also by then been dating British Army Capt.
-Andrew Parker-Bowles for the better part of five years.
+Andrew Parker Bowles for the better part of five years.
 They had met at the cocktail party Camilla's mother, Rosalind Shand, threw for her daughter's "coming out" in 1965 and, though Camilla had a boyfriend then, too, she was drawn to the charming officer.
 When they reunited at a dance in Scotland in 1966, Camilla was down for the count.

 Andrew, meanwhile, already had multiple inroads with the royal family.
 His parents were longtime friends of Charles' grandmother Elizabeth, the Queen Mother, and at 13 Andrew was a pageboy at Queen Elizabeth II's coronation.
 He also had been an officer of the Household Cavalry, the queen's official bodyguard, since 1960.